HRGV/phyloFlash/docs/index.md

  - Assemble/reconstruct full-length SSU rRNA sequences suitable for phylogenetic analysis
  - Quick comparison of multiple samples by their taxonomic composition using a heatmap

+You may read more about the pipeline design and application in our [preprint](https://doi.org/10.1101/521922).

 ## Quick-start

 ### Download via Conda